 In her book ‘Daring Greatly’, Brene Brown said that we get to write the ending when we own our story.

+At the rock bottom of life, Molly Bloom convinced the best screenwriter in Hollywood to turn her life story into a movie, ‘Molly’s Game’.
 In 4 years, she marched from the federal court onto the Oscar red carpet.

 Portrayed by Jessica Chastain, I was hooked by the story of Molly Bloom after watching ‘Molly’s Game’.
 At 20, her dream to qualify as an Olympics skier shattered in a horrifying accident.
 She took a gap year in Los Angeles and stumbled upon exclusive high-stakes poker games played by some of the most influential people in the world — A-list actors, Wall Street titans, sports stars and politicians.

-She single-handedly built her own game in Hollywood, after a fall-out with an A-list star who controlled the game, she started a new, bigger game from scratch in New York and made sure that she was ‘non-fireable’ this time.
+She single-handedly built her own game in Hollywood.
+After a fall-out with an A-list star who controlled the game, she started a new, bigger game from scratch in New York and made sure that she was ‘non-fireable’ this time.
 Everything fell apart when the FBI found out that several high profile financial crimes were linked by a common thread — Molly’s poker game.

 Owning your bad decision